More of our lives to be verified digitally

 Barbara Dalibard, CEO, SITA

 Digital technologies are bringing many benefits to air travel, but they also pose new threats.
-This panel discussion on cybersecurity at the Air Transport IT Summit in June was very timely.
+We're now hearing a clarion call to get organized.

 As we move deeper into the digital age, the more our personal lives and the transactions we undertake will be managed and verified digitally, either on our mobile devices or online.

 Mittu Chandilya, former Managing Director and CEO of AirAsia India, talks about the evolution of Indian aviation, the role of technology in making aviation smarter and the challenge of enabling change.

 Denver International Airport is mid-way through a five-year strategic program that’s harnessing intelligence and data analytics to improve performance.